Coupled cluster theory: Towards an algebraic geometry formulation: Brief Introduction to the Electronic Schr odinger Equation

 The electronic Schr\"odinger equation of $N$ electrons in the vicinity of $N_{\rm nuc}$ (clamped) nuclei is an eigenvalue equation

 where the operator $H$, also called the Coulomb Hamiltonian, is given by

-and $\Psi_*$, the wavefunction, is an anti-symmetric function in $N$ variable.
+and $\Psi_*$, the eigenfunction, is an anti-symmetric function in $N$ variables.
+We here denote $\Delta_{r_i} = \sum_{j=1}^3 \partial^2_{r_i^{(j)}}$ with $r_i= (r_i^{(1)},r_i^{(2)},r_i^{(3)})$, $Z_j\in \mathbb{R}$ denotes the j$th$ nuclear charge, $R_j\in\mathbb{R}^3$ denotes the position of the j$th$ nucleus and $r_i\in\mathbb{R}^3$ denotes the position of the i$th$ electron.
 The energetically lowest eigenpair, subsequently denoted $(\Psi_0, E_0)$, is of particular importance to the computational chemistry community~\cite{helgaker2014molecular,yserentant2010regularity}.
-The anti-symmetry is important since we consider electrons, i.e., fermions, which must obey {\it Pauli's exclusion principle}.
-For the physical interpretation of Pauli's exclusion principle we refer the interested reader to standard quantum mechanics textbooks, e.g., see~\cite{messiah1990albert,helgaker2014molecular}.
-For the content of this article, it suffices to accept that Pauli's exclusion principle is equivalent to the anti-symmetry property of the wavefunction and may be interpreted as a quantum mechanical axiom~\cite{yserentant2010regularity}.
-Since the Hamiltonian in~\cref{eq:ElecSE} is a continuous operator, we require some kind of discretization to be able to perform numerical simulations.
+The anti-symmetry is important since we consider electrons, i.e., fermions, which must obey {\it Pauli's exclusion principle}.\footnote{For the physical interpretation of Pauli's exclusion principle, we refer the interested reader to standard quantum mechanics textbooks, e.g., see~\cite{messiah1990albert,helgaker2014molecular}.} For the content of this article, it suffices to accept that Pauli's exclusion principle is equivalent to the anti-symmetry property of the eigenfunction and is interpreted as a quantum mechanical axiom~\cite{yserentant2010regularity}.
+Since the Hamiltonian in~\cref{eq:ElecSE} is a continuous operator, we require a discretization to be able to perform numerical simulations.
 There are in principle two ways of doing this: The first is to use a {\it Galerkin discretization}~\cite{ern2004theory} of the operator in~\cref{eq:ElecSE} which is known as first quantization.
 The second, and in practice more common approach, is to use the fermionic Fock space~\cite{messiah1990albert,szalay2015tensor}.
 This approach is called second quantization and shall be further elaborated on in this article.
-For a more well-defined introduction to the electronic Schr\"odinger equation we refer the interested reader to~\cref{app:FuncAna}.
+For a more well-defined introduction to the electronic Schr\"odinger equation, we refer the interested reader to~\cref{app:FuncAna}.